-Between 1 July 2020 and 30 June 2021, A comprehensive safeguards agreement (CSA) with a small quantities protocol (SQP) based on the revised standard text and an additional protocol (AP) entered into force for one State1.
-SQPs based on the original standard text were amended for three States2, in keeping with the Board of Governors' decision of 20 September 2005 regarding such protocols.
+Between 1 July 2021 and 30 June 2022, a comprehensive safeguards agreement (CSA) with a small quantities protocol (SQP) based on the revised standard text and an additional protocol (AP) entered into force for one State.
+Furthermore, a CSA with an SQP based on the revised standard text entered into force for one State.
+SQPs based on the original standard text were amended for three States, in keeping with the Board of Governors' decision of 20 September 2005 regarding such protocols.
+In addition, the SQPs were rescinded for three States.7 As of 30 June 2022, 72 States8 had an operative SQP in force based on the revised standard text, and 25 States9 had an operative SQP in force based on the original standard text.

-Thus, at the end of June 2021, 185 States3 had safeguards agreements in force with the Agency, 137 of which (including 131 States with CSAs) also had an AP in force.
-47 States had yet to bring into force APs to their safeguards agreements.
-Nine States Parties to the Treaty on the Non-Proliferation of Nuclear weapons (NPT)4,5 had yet to bring CSAs into force pursuant to Article III of the Treaty.
-67 States6 had
+Thus, at the end of June 2022, 187 States had safeguards agreements in force with the Agency, 139 of which (including 133 States with CSAs) also had an AP in force.
+48 States had yet to bring into force APs to their safeguards agreements.
+Seven States Parties to the Treaty on the Non-Proliferation of